VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ### Instantiate learner

-We instantiate a contextual bandit learner in Vowpal Wabbit and then simulate Tom and Anna’s website visits num_iterations number of times.
+We instantiate a contextual bandit learner in Vowpal Wabbit and then simulate Tom and Anna's website visits num_iterations number of times.
 With each visit, we do the following:

 1. Decide between Tom and Anna
 2. Decide the time of day